cyanidle/describe/README.md

 # describe
 Minimal C++17 header-only Compile-Time Reflection Library in ~300 LOC.

-DSCRIBE() + MEMBER() macros allow to create compile-time descriptions for later use in deserialization, introspection, RPC, meta-objects system and many more
+DESCRIBE() + MEMBER() macros allow to create compile-time descriptions for later use in deserialization, introspection, RPC, meta-objects system and many more

 It is simple in API and implementation.
 Compilation is very fast, considering a very small amount of templates.